Herman Bundesen

 Herman Niels Bundesen (April 27, 1882 – August 25, 1960) was a German-American medical professional, politician, and author.
 He served two tenures as the chief health official of the city of Chicago, holding this role for more than 34 years in total.
 He also was elected Cook County coroner.
 In 1936, he ran unsuccessfully for the Democratic Party nomination for governor of Illinois.

-Respected in his field, Bundesen was also known for his flamboyance.
-He was seen to desire celebrity, taking many opportunities for media photo ops.
+Bundensen was respected in the field of public health.
+He noted not only for his experience and expertise, but also for his flamboyance.
+He was perceived to be someone who desired celebrity, often taking advantage of photo ops.

-In addition to his tenure as Cook County Coroner and his long service as Chicago's top health official, he also served as president of the American Public Health Association and as a senior surgeon with the United States Public Health Service.
+In addition to his tenure as Cook County Coroner and his long service as Chicago's top health official, Bundensen also served as president of the American Public Health Association and as a senior surgeon with the United States Public Health Service.

 Early life

 Herman Neils Bundesen was born on April 27, 1882, in Berlin, Germany.
 He was born to a Danish father and German mother.
 He was brought to Chicago at a young age by his widowed mother.

-He graduated in 1909 from Northwestern University Medical School.

-During World War I, Bundesen served in the United States Army.
+Bundensen graduated in 1909 from Northwestern University Medical School.
+During World War I, he served in the United States Army.

 Career

 After the war, he returned to Chicago to practice medicine.

 In 1914, Bundensen came to work for the Chicago Health Department as an epidemiologist.
 He was working for the health department during the time the Spanish Flu Pandemic impacted the city in 1918, playing a role in securing flu vaccine for the city.
-A 1921 Chicago Tribune article reported that, while in this role, Bundensen happened upon a crew dumping trash into Lake Michigan and ordered them to stop.
-Instead of listening, a worker pulled out a pickaxe, in response to which Bundensen produced a pistol, causing the pickaxe-wielding worker to flee.
+A 1921 Chicago Tribune article reported that, while in this role, an incident had occurred in which he happened upon a crew dumping trash into Lake Michigan and ordered them to stop.
+Instead of listening, a worker pulled out a pickaxe, in response to which Bundensen produced a pistol, which persuaded the pickaxe-wielding worker to flee.

-He played a role in fighting a local epidemic of typhoid.
+Bundensen played a role in fighting a local epidemic of typhoid.
 Litigation was brought in 1921, raised by Jennie Barmore.
 While upholding a forced-quarantine imposed by Bundensen and Robertson on Barmore for being an asymptomatic carrier of typhoid in its April 1922 ruling, Clarence Darrow had been the lawyer representing Barmore. the Supreme Court of Illinois also found that the health commissioner lacked much authority, since the city had no board of health (as authorized by the state), but instead had itself established a Department of Health.
 The court decided that the Chicago City Council had no authority to delegate to the Department of Health authority equivalent to what the state would allow them to grant a board of health.
 This legal decision had the consequence of greatly weakening the legal authority of the Commissioner of Health of Chicago.
 The top health official of Chicago would have weakened authority until the Chicago City Council passed an ordinance establishing a board of health on May 4, 1932.